 A joint study between the USDA and researchers at Clemson University in South Carolina concluded that grass-fed beef is better for human health than grain-fed beef in ten different ways:

-Compared with grain-fed beef, grass-fed beef was:
+Compared with grain-fed beef, grass-fed beef is:

 Another study found that when cattle are free to forage on their natural diet of grass, their meat is almost as lean as wild game.
 The graph below shows that grass-fed beef has an overall fat content similar to antelope, deer, and elk.7